codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 The BERT model is a deep neural network with 12 layers!
 Explaining the layers and their functions is outside the scope of this post, and you can skip over this output for now.

+model.eval() puts our model in evaluation mode as opposed to training mode.
+In this case, evaluation mode turns off dropout regularization which is used in training.

 ```python
 # Load pre-trained model (weights)